Population Health Coordinating Committee

 Faculty from a variety of departments, focused on community and population health, also have the opportunity to have secondary appointments in the Center for Community Health & Prevention.
 To date, seventeen faculty have secondary appointments.
 Specifics on the committee can be found here in the Charter.
 For additional information about the PHCC and the process for faculty secondary appointments, please contact Indrani Singh by email or phone (585) 224-3057.

-- Developed the annual Dr. David Satcher Community Health Improvement Awards to increase professional recognition for exemplary community engaged work.
+- Developed the annual Dr. David Satcher Community Health Improvement Awards to increase professional recognition for exemplary community-engaged work.

-- Launched the “Project Rochester “Community Orientation Series to enhance the professional development of all faculty and staff about the history of our community, current community health and social issues, and options for community engagement.
+- Launched “Project Rochester” a Community Orientation Series to enhance the professional development of all faculty and staff about the history of our community, current community health and social issues, and options for community engagement.

-- Created the Community Health Mini-Grant Program to help enhance university-community partnership work by funding meeting expenses, food for focus groups, transportation, etc. Learn more about the Community Health Mini-Grant Program
+- Created the Community Health Mini-Grant Program to help enhance university-community partnership work by funding meeting expenses, food for focus groups, transportation, etc.

 - Contributed to the revision of the Promotion and Tenure guidelines to reflect the value of community engaged research.

 - Created a resource for Evaluating Community Engagement in an Academic Medical Center